Pratik-sys/book-recommender/README.md

 - [ ] Functional UI using bootstrap
 - [x] Hosting application on Heroku.
 - [ ] Documenting all the things properly.
-- [x] get to know about Panda's library.
+- [x] Get to know about Panda's library.
+- [x] Display books in cards form
+- [ ] Adding functionality to search by books
+- [ ] Adding Bootstrap Modals to each books for description.